CycleBees/CycleBeesv2.1/projectDes.md

     here is what can happen:

-    1. within 15min: Admin approves the Request, and if user chose Online payment, the request will show “waiting for payment” status, after which the user can pay and once payment done, the request will move to “arranging  delivery” status, after which, the people will deliver the bicycle to the given address and, once delivered, the Request can be marked as “Active Rental” by the admin, all this mark by admin will be updated to user side too, and later once everything is done, a the admin will mark that as completed, and then it will show completed, and will be moved to past request
+    1. within 15min: Admin approves the Request, and if user chose Online payment, the request will show "waiting for payment" status, after which the user can pay and once payment done, the request will move to "arranging  delivery" status, after which, the people will deliver the bicycle to the given address and, once delivered, the Request can be marked as "Active Rental" by the admin, all this mark by admin will be updated to user side too, and later once everything is done, a the admin will mark that as completed, and then it will show completed, and will be moved to past request
     2. after 15min: the request gets expired, and it will be show expired on both parties

 1. Dashboard Functionality (For Admin Only)